Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-As illustrated in Figure~\ref{fig:wm_functions}, in this section we focus primarily on the application of \glspl{wm} for scenario generation.
-The different papers, their corresponding dataset and the available code is displayed further in Table \ref{tab:ad_wm_comparison}.
+As illustrated in Figure~\ref{fig:wm_functions}, \glspl{wm} can generally be used for two purposes in \gls{ad}: future motion prediction~\cite{hu2022model} and scenario generation~\cite{hu2023gaia, russell2025gaia}.
+In this section we focus primarily on the application of \glspl{wm} for scenario generation.
+The reviewed papers, their corresponding datasets and their code availability are summarized in Table \ref{tab:ad_wm_comparison}.